MigrateLib: a tool for end-to-end Python library migration: Phase 1: Exploring LLMs for library migration

 Note that while \migbench records all migration-related \ccs, it does not record additional changes \textit{indirectly} related to the migration, \ie lines that do not have a target library API usage.
 For example, adding \texttt{async} to function definitions (\segment{L1}, \segment{L6}, and \segment{L9}) due to async calls introduced by migration are not recorded.
 We remove these changes from \uChangeLLM and mark them as correct.
 Overall, \segment{L3} and \segment{L5} stay in \uChangeLLM, while \segment{L1}, \segment{L6}, \segment{L7}, and \segment{L9} get removed.

 We perform a multi-reviewer manual review to ensure the quality of the matching process.
-The thesis author first manually reviews 190 \ccs from one model.
-Two collaborators then review about half of those \ccs each, not knowing the thesis author's decisions.
-Therefore, each \cc is reviewed by two reviewers independently.
+The first author first manually reviews 190 \ccs from one model.
+Two other authors then review about half of those \ccs each independently.
 We then measure the agreement using Cohen's Kappa \cite{cohen1960coefficient} to quantify the level of agreement between the reviewers.
 We do not reach substantial agreement, so we discuss and resolve disagreements and update our coding guideline.
 The two pairs of reviewers then independently review another 111 \ccs, achieving a Cohen's Kappa score of \KappaTwo (almost perfect) and \KappaOne (substantial)~ \cite{landis1977measurement}.
-Accordingly, we proceed with only the thesis author reviewing the remaining changes.
+Accordingly, we proceed with only the first author reviewing the remaining changes.